rockthejvm/rockthejvm-site/src/content/articles/learning-doobie-for-the-greater-good.md

 First, the `sql` [interpolator](/articles/create-your-own-custom-string-interpolator) allows us to create SQL statement fragments (more to come).
 Next, the method `query` lets us create a type that maps the single-row result of the query in a Scala type.
 The class is called `Query0[A]`.
 To accumulate results into a list, we use the `to[List]` method, which creates a `ConnectionIO[List[String]]`.

-The `ConnectionIO[A]` type is interesting since it introduces a typical pattern used in the Doobie library.
-In fact, **Doobie defines all its most essential types as instances of the [`Free` monad](https://typelevel.org/cats/datatypes/freemonad.html)**.
+The `ConnectionIO[A]` type is interesting since it introduces a typical pattern used in the doobie library.
+In fact, **doobie defines all its most essential types as instances of the [`Free` monad](https://typelevel.org/cats/datatypes/freemonad.html)**.

 Although the description and profound comprehension of the free monad is behind the scope of this article, we can say that a program with the type `ConnectionIO[A]` represents a computation that, given a `Connection`, will generate a value of type `IO[A]`.